cicomsa/buttonsJS/README.md

 ### Project description

-Select numbers and letters to only be able to reset them :)
+Select numbers and letters to only be able to reset them. :)

 ### Project goals